 Master of Science in Information Technology (MSIT)

+The Master of Science in Information Technology (MSIT) is a 36 credit-hour degree program at Nova Southeastern University’s Graduate School of Computer and Information Sciences (GSCIS).
 Information Technology spans organizational information systems, application technologies, software methods and technologies, and systems infrastructure.
-It focuses on meeting the needs of users within an organizational and societal context through the selection, creation, application, integration and administration of computing technologies and resources.
-The Master of Science in Information Technology is a 36 credit-hour program.
+Offered online and on-campus in South Florida, the MSIT degree program focuses on meeting the needs of users within an organizational and societal context through the selection, creation, application, integration and administration of computing technologies and resources.
+This program offers practical skills applicable to complex real-world information technology problems.

-A graduate with a master’s degree in Information Technology (IT) will have the ability to: (1) communicate information technology concepts, designs, and solutions effectively and professionally; (2) apply knowledge of information technology to produce effective designs and solutions for specific problems; (3) use software development tools, software systems, and modern computing platforms; and (4) use current technologies and tools and apply best practices to develop real-world solutions (e.g., applications, deployments, etc.).
+A graduate with a M.S. in Information Technology will have the ability to (1) communicate information technology concepts, designs, and solutions effectively and professionally; (2) apply knowledge of information technology to produce effective designs and solutions for specific problems; (3) use software development tools, software systems, and modern computing platforms; and (4) use current technologies and tools and apply best practices to develop real-world solutions (e.g., applications, deployments, etc.).

 Click here for the curriculum for students beginning before Fall 2013